jawalski/Python-automation-for-python-processes/README.md

 Step 6: Run the .py file with python
 - ‘python example.py’
 - The code writes a jpg (or whatever image format is being used) for each frame selected to the current folder.
 The above code creates 21 jpg images starting at 3DAnimation.0000.jpg and ending with 3DAnimation.0020.jpg and saves them to the current directory.
 If desired you can change the path to write the .jpg images to a different directory
--If you are testing and only want to write one jpg image comment out this line and uncomment the line above it which saves one image
+- If you are testing and only want to write one jpg image comment out this line and uncomment the line above it which saves one image

 Step 7: Create a new directory and copy/move all of the image files you have created to that directory.
 Then run: